rachelsabo/Camera-Modeling/README.md

   * Name of the scene.
   * Background color.
-  *List of elements describing the scene.
+  * List of elements describing the scene.
-  *Camera.
+  * Camera.
-  *Camera distance from the screen.
+  * Camera distance from the screen.

+The project also contains different types of lighting, type of material, shadow calculation, etc ..

+### The project using graphic libraries, principle of refactoring at every stage and writing tests in JUnit.